microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-outlook-authz.md

 > **Note:** Both notification endpoints will need to be validated by the client app, as described in [the generic notification article](webhooks.md#managing-subscriptions).
 You may choose to use the same URL for both endpoints, in which case you will receive two validation requests, to which you will need to respond.

-> **Note:** If the app has existing subscriptions, it will have to replace them with new subscriptions to specify the `lifecycleNotificationUrl` property.
-It is not possible to update (`PATCH`) the existing subscriptions.
+> **Note:** It is not possible to update (`PATCH`) the existing subscriptions to add `lifecycleNotificationUrl` property.
+If the app has existing subscriptions, it will have to replace them with new subscriptions to specify the `lifecycleNotificationUrl` property.
+Existing subscriptions without `lifecycleNotificationUrl` property will receive the `subscriptionRemoved` and `missed` notifications via the `notificationUrl`.

 ## Responding to `subscriptionRemoved` notifications

-These lifecycle notifications inform the app that a subscription has been removed and should be recreated, if the app wants to continue receive notifications.
+These lifecycle notifications inform the app that a subscription has been removed and should be recreated, if the app wants to continue receiving notifications.

 An app can create a long lived subscription (e.g. 3 days), and resource data notifications will start flowing to the `notificationUrl`.
 However, the conditions of access to the resource data may change over time.
 For example, an event in the Outlook service may occur that requires the app to re-authenticate the user.
 In such a case, the flow looks as follows:

 1. Outlook decides that a subscription needs to be removed from Microsoft Graph.
     1. There is no set cadence for these events.
 They may occur frequently for some resources, and almost never for others.

-2. Microsoft Graph sends an `subscriptionRemoved` notification to the `lifecycleNotificationUrl` (if specified), or the `notificationUrl`
+2. Microsoft Graph sends an `subscriptionRemoved` notification to the `lifecycleNotificationUrl` (if specified), or the `notificationUrl`.

 3. The app can respond to this notification by creating a new subscription for the same resource.
 To do this, the app needs to present a valid access token; in some cases this means the app needs to re-authenticate the user to obtain a new valid access token.

-4. If the app successfully creates the subscription, resource notifications are resumed.
+4. If the app successfully creates a new subscription, resource notifications will start flowing again.
 However, if the app fails (for example, it could not obtain a valid access token), resource notifications will not be sent.

-5. After creating the new subscription, the you may want to sync any missing resource data from the last known time you received a notification for this resource, e.g.: `GET https://graph.microsoft.com/v1.0/users/{id}/messages?$filter=createdDateTime+ge+{LastTimeNotificationWasReceived}`
+5. After creating the new subscription, the app can sync the resource data to identify any missing changes.

 ### `subscriptionRemoved` notification example